 Named Entity Recognition (NER)

-You can use the default Riva models offered in the Quick Start configuration, or you can deploy your own custom models trained using NVIDIA Transfer Learning Toolkit and import into Riva (see model_training for details).
+You can use the default Riva models offered in the Quick Start configuration, or you can deploy your own custom models trained using NVIDIA TAO Toolkit and import into Riva (see model_training for details).
 Riva Contact comes pre-configured to use the models from the Quick Start Guide.

 Download the client sample image from NGC.

 $ docker pull nvcr.io/nvidia/riva/riva-speech-client:1.8.0-beta-samples